steipete/steipete.com/_posts/2020-10-13-gardening-your-timeline.md

 ## Conclusion

 What are your tricks to make Twitter better for you?
 [Reply and let me know](https://twitter.com/steipete) (if you haven't muted me, that is 😜)

+If you haven't read the first part of this series, continue at [Getting the Most out of Twitter](/posts/getting-the-most-out-of-twitter/).